LABYGER/Lithodes-santolla-Metatranscriptomics/README.md

 ## Acknowledgements and Authorship

 These scripts were developed by **Alexandra Brante** as part of her **Master’s Thesis in Biological Sciences (Biodiversity and Conservation)** at **Universidad de Valparaíso**, conducted under the supervision of **Dr. Rodolfo Farlora** at the **Laboratorio de Biotecnología Acuática y Genómica Reproductiva (LABYGER)**.
-The repository is made publicly available in compliance with open science standards and the requirements of the journal *Microbiome*.

 ---